0xPolygon/polygon-docs/docs/cdk/concepts/pessimistic-proofs.md

 ### How Pessimistic Proofs work

-Pessimistic Proofs validate cross-chain transactions using cryptographic proofs, ensuring trustless and secure interactions between chains configured with the Sovereign Config and the Agglayer.
+Pessimistic Proofs validate cross-chain transactions by using cryptographic zero-knowledge proofs to ensure secure and trustless interactions between chains.
+These proofs safeguard the integrity of bridge operations and withdrawal processes.

 #### Workflow:
 1. **Transaction submission:** Transactions are sent to the chain’s sequencer.
-2. **Certificate generation:** The AggSender aggregates chain data and sends certificates to the Agglayer node.
+2. **Certificate generation:** The AggSender aggregates transaction data and sends certificates to the Agglayer node.
 3. **Proof generation:** The SP1 prover in the Agglayer generates zero-knowledge proofs based on the certificates.
 4. **Validation:** The Agglayer node validates the proofs and finalizes the transactions.

-This ensures all transactions are secure, transparent, and trustlessly verified.
+This ensures that all transactions are secure, trustlessly verified, and transparently executed.

 ---

-### Architectural components of Sovereign Configs with Pessimistic Proofs
+### Architectural Components of Sovereign Configs with Pessimistic Proofs

 | Component                | Repository                                                                                   | Notes                                                       |
 |--------------------------|---------------------------------------------------------------------------------------------|-------------------------------------------------------------|